These definitions may help you feel better informed, whether you've been diagnosed with breast cancer or know someone who has.

-Chest wall Skin, muscles and bones that make up the area of the body between the neck and the abdomen.
+Chest wall Skin, muscles and bones that make up the area of the body between the neck and the abdomen (belly).

-Chronic An illness, disease or condition that is long lasting and generally slow to progress.
+Chronic A term used to describe an illness, disease or condition that is long lasting and generally slow to progress.

-CISH (chromogenic in situ hybridization) A way of measuring HER2 levels in cancer cells.
+CISH (chromogenic in situ hybridization) A test for measuring HER2 levels in cancer cells.

 Cisplatin A chemotherapy drug sometimes used to treat breast cancer.